COMPUTATIONAL THERMO-FLUID DYNAMICS

 -Fondamenti di Termofluidodinamica Computazionale, Gianni Comini, Giulio Croce Enrico Nobile, SGE Editoriali

 - Fundamentals of heat and mass transfer, T. L. Bergman, F. P. Incropera, D. P. DeWitt and A. S. Lavine, John Wiley & Sons.

 - Laminar flow forced convection in ducts: a source book for compact heat exchanger analytical data, R. K. Shah and London A. L., Academic press.

-The teaching activity will be mainly organized in frontal lessons and practical exercises carried out in the computer lab.
+The teaching activity will be mainly organized in frontal online lessons and practical exercises carried out in the computer lab.
 During the frontal lessons the theoretical topics of the subject will be dealt with the aim of promoting the understanding and assimilation of the concepts at the base of the course.
 In the computer-assisted exercises, the concepts illustrated in the frontal lessons will be applied in practice, tackling problems of engineering interest.